-The root for the name of the dish is the French verb touiller.
+The root for the name of this delicious R-something food is the French verb touiller.
 The verb means to stir up.
 Even though some people argue that the name represents the correct cooking method, we will stick with the traditional recipe and cooking method.

 Is Ratatouille a Main Dish?

 You can eat ratatouille as a main dish, as the farmers did in the past.
-However, nowadays, ratatouille is more of a side dish and only combined with pasta, rice, fish or chicken works as a main dish.
+However, nowadays, ratatouille is more of an appetizing French side food and only combined with pasta, rice, fish or chicken works as a main dish.